FiacreGH/accounting-system-t3/README.md

 As it is not a composer mode EXT, run ``composer dumpautoload`` to load it classes

 Now you can use it plugin in a page

+Notice that the plugin on that page should be protected by a [frontend login](https://docs.typo3.org/typo3cms/EditorsTutorial/AccessControl/Login/Index.html)